infi/infi.sh/_posts/gifbox-is-up.md

 Sure, there are a lot of smaller differences, like using the Argon2 hashing function for passwords instead of the older bcrypt function, but the main addition is converting files to WebP after upload.
 As the files are served as WebP directly instead of attempting to convert them on every request while completely uncached, the API became a lot faster too.
 The avatar system is now fixed too, using dedicated avatar images instead of attempting to reuse the posts system.
 This seems like a very obvious change, but you can thank the past me for not thinking of this during iteration one.

-Taking into account the positive experiences that the Revolt project made with using GitHub for code hosting, I've done the same and [github.com/gifbox](https://github.com/gifbox) became the home of all iteration two source code.
+Taking into account the positive experiences that the Revolt project had with using GitHub for code hosting, I've done the same and [github.com/gifbox](https://github.com/gifbox) became the home of all iteration two source code.

 After finishing the very basic version of the API, I continued by writing an extensive [client library](https://js.gifbox.me) for the GIFBox API.
 Conveniently, the `gifbox.js` name was available for me to use.
 With GIFBox now being a sub-project of Revolt, this was perfect to mirror its `revolt.js` API client library.